 With seven years of instrumental music performance under my belt, when I began my studies at Davidson College I decided to venture into vocal music performance.
 I had very limited experience at this, most of it through ensemble positions in high school musical theater, so I believed this would be a satisfying new challenge.
 I take half hour vocal lessons each week with an additional few hours of practicing on my own.
-Once a semester there is a recital featuring a number of vocal soloists, including myself, all performing songs relating to a particular theme, recordings of which I have embedded below in the order they were performed.
+Once a semester there is a recital featuring a number of vocal soloists, including myself, all performing songs relating to a particular theme, a few recordings of which I have embedded below in the order they were performed.

 I began playing the saxophone in 2010, learning the basics in middle school.
-In high school I began in Varsity Band, the lowest level, for my freshman and sophomore years, moving from 6th to 1st chairs.
+In high school I began in Varsity Band, the lowest level, for my freshman and sophomore years, moving from 6th to 1st chair.
 Then I moved up to Concert Band and was the 1st chair there for my junior year.
 Senior year I was promoted to Symphony Band, the highest level, and played the baritone saxophone, which allowed me to also play in the Jazz Ensemble.
 On top of those two ensembles each day in school, I was also in Wind Ensemble, which was composed of the top two players for each instrument and met each Thursday morning before the school day began.
 In the spring of 2016, in what will likely be the peak of my saxophone career, I performed in Carnegie Hall with the Pioneer High School Symphony Band and Wind Ensemble.